lynnfaraday/aresmush.com/tutorials/config/website.md

 ## Custom CSS Style

 Beyond the colors, you can add custom CSS styles that will override the Web Portal style to your heart's content.
+The Web Portal uses SCSS, which is an enhanced version of CSS that lets you use variables and advanced style settings.

 1. Select Admin -> Setup
 2. Edit `custom_style.scss`.